ReVision : A Post-Hoc, Vision-Based Technique for Replacing Unacceptable Concepts in Image Generation Pipeline: Experimental Results

-To evaluate the suppression of recognizable public figures, we employ the Giphy Celebrity Detector (GCD)\footnote{\href{https://github.com/Giphy/celeb-detection-oss}{https://github.com/Giphy/celeb-detection-oss}}, which measures identity similarity between an image and a set of known celebrities~\cite{das2025conceptreplacementtechniquesreally}.
-Let $\mathrm{GCD}(I)_c$ denote the detection confidence for character $c$ in image $I$ computed as:

-and expect $\mathrm{GCD}(I_{\sys}) < \mathrm{GCD}(I_{\text{orig}})$, indicating a reduction in explicit content after post-hoc editing.
-Higher GCD scores indicate stronger confidence that a specific celebrity identity is present, while lower scores suggest successful identity suppression.
-Table~\ref{tab:gcd_results} reports GCD-based identity confidence scores before and after applying the proposed \sys pipeline.
-Prior to editing, the undefended generative model reproduces highly recognizable celebrity identities, reflected by high GCD confidence scores (e.g., $0.871$ for Brad Pitt, $0.932$ for Donald Trump, $0.898$ for Joe Biden, and $0.999$ for Elon Musk).
-After applying \sys, the confidence corresponding to the originally targeted celebrity identity is reduced to $0.00$ for all evaluated cases, indicating complete suppression of the specific identity.
+To assess suppression of recognizable public figures we use the Giphy Celebrity Detector (GCD),\footnote{\url{https://github.com/Giphy/celeb-detection-oss}} which scores identity similarity against a set of known celebrities~\cite{das2025conceptreplacementtechniquesreally}.
+Higher scores indicate stronger confidence that a specific identity is present.
+Before editing, the undefended generator reproduces highly recognizable identities ($0.87$ for Brad Pitt, $0.93$ for Donald Trump, $0.90$ for Joe Biden, $1.00$ for Elon Musk).
+After \sys, confidence in the targeted identity falls to $0.00$ in every case (Table~\ref{tab:gcd_results}).
+GCD occasionally reports non-zero confidence for \emph{alternative} identities ($0.11$--$0.26$), but these are low-confidence, ambiguous matches rather than substitution of one recognizable celebrity for another.

-At the same time, the GCD detector occasionally reports non-zero confidence for \emph{alternative} celebrity identities in the edited outputs, with average scores ranging from $0.11$ to $0.26$, indicating low-confidence and ambiguous detections rather than strong alignment with any specific alternative celebrity.
-Overall, these results demonstrate that \sys mitigates targeted celebrity identity leakage by removing identifiable features, while maintaining stable suppression behavior across individuals.